rossprogram/rossprogram.github.io/alumni/contribute.md

 A wonderful start was made by the [Jacob Lurie](http://en.wikipedia.org/wiki/Jacob_Lurie)’s gift of $100,000\.
 Lurie was a student in the Ross Program in 1993, and is currently a Harvard math professor, recognized for his world-class mathematical research with both a [Breakthrough Prize](http://en.wikipedia.org/wiki/Breakthrough_Prize_in_Mathematics) and a [MacArthur Fellowship](http://www.macfound.org/fellows/class/class-2014/).

-We ask you to follow Jacob Lurie’s lead by helping to build this Endowment Fund administered by the Ohio State University Foundation, having a 501(c)(3) non-profit tax-exempt status with federal tax ID number of 31-1145986.
+We ask you to follow Jacob Lurie’s lead by helping to build our Endowment Fund.
+It is administered by the Ohio State University Foundation, having a 501(c)(3) non-profit tax-exempt status with federal tax ID number of 31-1145986.
 Your contribution is important, and will be greatly appreciated.

 We will create a new endowment fund, administered by the Ross Mathematics Foundation.
-Since that Foundation does not yet have federal tax-exempt status as a 501(c)(3) corporation, the other OSU Endowment Fund may be more attractive for Ross donors.
+Since that Foundation does not yet have federal tax-exempt status, the other OSU Endowment Fund might be more attractive for Ross donors.

 ## How to Contribute